semraulab/phiclust/vignettes/Analysis_kidney.md

 #> 23 0.0000000  0.0000000 1.394896 0.2157584         1.235284 0.0000000              8     UBCD
 ```

-Now, to determine if the clustrs with a high clusterability measure have
+To decide if the clusters with a high clusterability measure have
 variances that are meaningful for you to sub-cluster, have a look at the
-variance driving genes, which will tell you which genes cause the signal
+variance driving genes.
+These will tell you which genes cause the signal
 to appear.
 For example, if genes are only related to differentiation,
 then sub-clustering might not be necessary but could be of interest.